openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/local-distribution.md

 OpenVINO Runtime uses frontend libraries dynamically to read models in different formats:
 - `openvino_ir_frontend` is used to read OpenVINO IR.
 - `openvino_tensorflow_frontend` is used to read TensorFlow file format.
-Check [TensorFlow Frontend Capabilities and Limitations](../../resources/tensorflow_frontend.md).
 - `openvino_onnx_frontend` is used to read ONNX file format.
 - `openvino_paddle_frontend` is used to read Paddle file format.